What will you receive?

-Australian recipients of a Disability Support Pension or a Carer Payment will receive assistance in two ways.
+Australian recipients of the pension will receive assistance in two ways.

 An ongoing increase in the pension

 The second benefit is the increased pension rate as mentioned above.
-This assistance will be delivered as a new, permanent Clean Energy Supplement and will be paid in line with regular pension payments.
-This equates to an annual increase of up to $338 for a single pensioner and $255 for each eligible member of a couple.
-This payment will be indexed for CPI so it stays in line with general price increases and will be paid in addition to the existing Pension Supplement.
+This is assistance which equals a 1.7 per cent increase – $338 for singles and $255 for each eligible member of a couple – per year.
+This increase is called a Clean Energy Supplement and will be paid from 20 March 2013.
+It will be indexed for CPI so it stays in line with general price increases.
+It is to be paid in addition to the existing Pension Supplement.

-As with the advance, you do not have to apply for this increase, you will receive it automatically if your details are up-to-date
+As with the advance, you do not have to apply for this increase – you will receive it automatically if your contact details are up to date.

 For those with higher energy bills due to a reliance on medical equipment, an Annual Essential Medical Equipment Payment of $140 can also be claimed.
-This will be paid through Centrelink of the Department of Veterans’ Affairs and can be claimed by the recipient of the DSP or their carer if that is who incurs the cost.
+This will be paid through Centrelink or the Department of Veterans’ Affairs and can be claimed by whoever incurs the cost.

 To be eligible, you must meet the relevant medical criteria and hold a relevant concession card.